vendasta/marketplace-documentation/docs/GettingStarted/offerings.md

 <!-- theme: warning -->
 >_Please Note:_
 >
->* Currently an Add-on can not be associated with more than one Product, and would need to be copied to any additional Products it applies to
+>* Add-ons can not be associated with more than one Product, and would need to be copied to any additional Products it applies to
->* Add-on can not be associated with specific Editions.
+>* Add-ons can not be associated with specific Editions.
 If an Add-on is activated on an Edition that doesn't support it, at this time you will need to reject the activation with an appropriate error message.
 >* Beyond activation, all other integration features belong to the parent Product.
 Trials, Reporting, SSO, Activity Stream, and Customer List data is shared with and managed by the parent Product.

 &nbsp;

 ## Order Forms

-If your application requires additional information beyond the basic Account information you receive from the _Purchase Webhook_, or your offering is a service that isn't utilizing the Webhooks, you may configure an order form for your Product or Add-on in Vendor Center.
+Order forms may be configured for either Products or Add-ons in Vendor Center.

-There are two types of order form fields
+There are two types of order form fields:

-**Common Form Fields** - _fields to be auto filled if the data exists for the Account_

-These fields are optional by default, but you may check them off as required.
+**Common Form Fields**

+* Only diplsays in form to user if checked off as required.
+Fields are auto filled if the data exists for the Account.
+If available data will be passed on webhook regardless of whether these fields are checked off as being required.
-* Business Information - ***It is suggested that if you absolutely need country that you add a required _Custom Field_ for this as it's not guaranteed to be within the Address field or on the Account object data**
-* Primary Contact – The first *User* from the Account. ***It is suggested if you need particular contact information that you add required _Custom Fields_ for this**, so you can add a description indicating who's information you need, and what you will use it for.
-* Salesperson – Principle Salesperson the Channel Partner has assigned to the Account
+* Business Data is already what's on the Account Object provided in the provisioning webhook, but may be overriden on the order form.
+Connect with your Operations team to see if the common form fields are intended to be used.

 **Custom fields**